 Pure Hospitality Solutions, Inc. (the "Company") was originally organized under the laws of Washington State in 1999, as Spectrum Ventures, LLC to develop, market and sell VOIP (Voice Over Internet Protocol) services.
 In 2002, the Company changed its name to Nxtech Wireless Cable Systems, Inc., operating its original business, and re-domiciled in the State of Nevada.
-In August 2002, as Chimera Technology Corp, to market an internet gambling site.
+In September 2002, the Company operated as Chimera Technology Corp, to market and developed a suite of Internet gaming software and licensed the software to third parties operators for royalties.
 In August 2007, the Company changed its name to Oriens Travel & Hotel Management Corp.
 During the same month, the Company acquired intellectual property rights to a travel and hotel management system and changed its business plan to market travel and hotel operators.
 Towards the end of 2013, the Company integrated and expanded its business plan to include the acquisition of hotels, condominiums and vacation rentals throughout Costa Rica.